 18ct Yellow Gold Watch Case, 25mm x 30mm, Excluding the Signed Crown

-Genuine Vacheron Constantin Black Strap and 18ct Yellow Gold Buckle
+Genuine Vacheron & Constantin Black Leather Strap and Plain 18ct Yellow Gold Buckle

 All in Absolutely Tip-Top & Beautiful Unrestored, Stunning Condition